geladons/svazapp/DEPLOYMENT.md

 - **Your VPS** runs svaz.app without Caddy
 - **CoTURN** ports are forwarded directly from router to VPS (bypassing NPM)

 **Important:** NPM cannot proxy UDP traffic (CoTURN).
-You must forward ports 3478, 5349, and 49152-65535 directly from your router to your VPS.
+You must forward ports 3478, 5349, and 49152-50151 directly from your router to your VPS.

+> **Note**: The port range 49152-65535 is very large and can cause issues in some environments (especially LXC containers).
+The new range 49152-50151 (1000 ports) is sufficient for most use cases and avoids Docker performance issues.

 ---